Residents for the Fall 2025 Session

 Capucine Bourcart, Sea Breeze Artist Resident: teaching a class at the BI School; giving an artist talk at the Island Free Library.

-Eric deLuca teaching students at the BI High School.
+Erik DeLuca, Low Season Artist, teaching students at the BI High School.

 Tree Abraham, Sea Breeze Writer Resident, giving a talk about her work at the Island Free Library.